aspose-email/Aspose.Email-Products/email/en/net/_index.md

      Connect to Microsoft Exchange Server
     </h2>
     <p>
-     Aspose.Email for .NET provides the ability to connect with a Microsoft Exchange Server in order to perform several operations.
-You can list messages from any folder, download messages and save them in supported message formats.
-Emails and meeting invitations can also be sent using the Exchange Server's WebDav & Exchange Web Services.
+     Aspose.Email for .NET provides the ability to connect with Microsoft Exchange Server in order to perform several operations.
+You can list messages from any folder, download messages and save them in the  supported message formats.
+Emails and meeting invitations can also be sent using the <a href="https://reference.aspose.com/email/net/aspose.email.clients.exchange.dav/">Exchange Server WebDav</a> & <a href="https://docs.aspose.com/email/net/working-with-exchange-ews-client/">Exchange Web Services</a>.
 API also supports Unified Messaging operations and auto-discovery of Exchange Server settings based on the specified credentials.
     </p>
    </div>
    <div class="col-lg-12">